Garmin Fenix 3 HR

 Suggested Retail Price (when new) > £539

-Replaced by > The Garmin Fenix 5 is coming soon.
+Replaced by > The Garmin Fenix 5.
 All models include wrist based HR

 Who’s it For?